hiven/hiven.github.io/interview/02_Job.md

 ## Experience/knowledge/competence qualifications

-Desirable: Project Management qualifications such as APMP/APM PQ/Prince 2 or equivalent.
+Project Management qualifications such as APMP/APM PQ/Prince 2 or equivalent.

 You must demonstrate an understanding of Project Management and ideally have some experience of managing and delivering successful projects in a complex environment.